Hypoval-ent/Lost-and-Found/README.md

 1. Open the portal and select "Lost" or "Found" to report or search for items.
 2. Fill in the relevant details in the form, including contact information, item details, and deposit details for found items.
-3. Submit the form to register the report with the Office of Security.
+3. Submit the form to register to report with the Office of Security.

 ## Future Enhancements